stub4ever/stub-middleman-kit/README.md

 ```

 Now you can simply run $``middleman``.
 This will start the BrowserSync proxy
 and it will open for you.
-You can then edit your stylesheets, javascript and views and your
+You can then edit your stylesheets, images, javascript and views and your
 browser will automatically reload on all devices.

 ## Exporting the Static Site